DestinationsEurope

 How do you say Merry Christmas in Swedish?

 Swedes are very open-minded and not easily offended.
-But if you want a general greeting for the holidays, you can always use either:
+But if you want a more general greeting for the winter holidays, you can always use either:

-It can be quite a mouthful, though so many newbies tend to stick to “God Jul.”
+It can be quite a mouthful, though so most beginners tend to stick to “God Jul.”

 How do you say Happy New Year in Swedish?